Long-Short Transformer: Efficient Transformers for Language and Vision

 Despite the rapid progress in efficient Transformers, some proposed architectures can only be applied to bidirectional models~\citep[e.g.,][]{ainslie2020etc, zaheer2020big, xiong2021nformer}.
 Transformer-based autoregressive models have achieved great successes in language modeling~\citep{brown2020gpt3}, image synthesis~\citep{razavi2019generating}, and text-to-image synthesis~\citep{ramesh2021zero}, which also involve long texts or high-resolution images.
 It is desirable to design an efficient transformer that can be applied to both autoregressive and bidirectional models.

 In this work, we unify a local window attention and a novel long-range attention into a single efficient attention mechanism.
 We show that these two kinds of attention have complementary effects that together yield the state-of-the-art results on a range of tasks in language and vision, for both autoregressive and bidirectional models.

-\textbf{Summary of our contributions:} \begin{itemize}[leftmargin=1.2em] \item We propose {\name{}~(\shortname)}, an efficient Transformer that integrates a dynamic projection based attention to model long-range correlations, and a local window attention to capture fine-grained correlations. \name{} can be applied to both autoregressive and bidirectional models with linear time and memory complexity. \item We compute a dynamic low-rank projection, which depends on the content of the input sequence.
+Specifically, we make the following contributions: \begin{itemize}[leftmargin=1.2em] \item We propose {\name{}~(\shortname)}, an efficient Transformer that integrates a dynamic projection based attention to model long-range correlations, and a local window attention to capture fine-grained correlations. \shortname{} can be applied to both autoregressive and bidirectional models with linear time and memory complexity. \item We compute a dynamic low-rank projection, which depends on the content of the input sequence.
 In contrast to previous low-rank projection methods, our dynamic projection method is more flexible and robust to semantic-preserving positional variations~(e.g., insertion, paraphrasing).